omgnetwork/plasma-contracts/README.md

 Root chain contracts for Plasma MVP, work in progress.

 ## Contents
 This version of the contract implements [Plasma MVP](https://ethresear.ch/t/minimal-viable-plasma/426) (Buterin, Poon, Knott).
-This implementation PoA scheme with one operator and multiple watchers (users).
+This implementation is a PoA scheme with one operator and multiple watchers (users).
 Detailed description of our child chain design is in [Tesuji document](https://github.com/omisego/elixir-omg/blob/develop/docs/tesuji_blockchain_design.md).

 Implementation differs from MVP in few regards:

 * Added protection against chain re-orgs (https://github.com/omisego/plasma-mvp/pull/51).
 * Added collected fee exiting for PoA operator.
 * Added ERC20 handling.
 * Merkle tree used is of variable depth.
 * Transaction fee is implicit, not explicit.

 ### Plasma MVP, confirmations, and MoreVP
-While this implementation contains confirmations, this is a temporary state as we are going to replace confirmations with [MoreVP](https://ethresear.ch/t/more-viable-plasma/2160) (Fichter, Jones) in the future.
+While this implementation contains confirmations, this is a temporary state as we are going to replace confirmations with the exit game defined in [MoreVP](https://ethresear.ch/t/more-viable-plasma/2160) (Fichter, Jones) in the future.
 Reasons include:

-* bad UX, need to propagate confirm sigs somehow;
+* Bad UX, need to propagate confirm sigs somehow.
-* receiver can lie about receiving money; to prove sending, sender needs to publish confirmation to Ethereum;
+* Receiver can lie about receiving money; to prove sending, sender needs to publish confirmation to Ethereum.
-* additional signature check per tx is needed;
+* Additional signature check per tx is needed.
-* no good way of doing partially signed transactions / atomic swaps.
+* No good way of doing partially signed transactions / atomic swaps.

 ### Re-org protection
 See [here](https://github.com/omisego/elixir-omg/blob/develop/docs/tesuji_blockchain_design.md#reorgs).